 Who hasn’t planned to eat healthy only to have your lettuce go bad in the back of your fridge as it fills up with takeout boxes?
 And pretty much everyone has been bummed to see that something you intended to use when whipping up a recipe was long forgotten behind brown bag lunches.
 The good news?
-Decluttering your fridge, panty, and kitchen better can make it easier to eat healthy and ensure that you’re wasting less food and slashing your grocery bill.
+Decluttering your fridge, pantry, and kitchen can not only make your feel accomplished, but can also make it easier to eat healthy, and ensure that you’re wasting less food and slashing your grocery bill.
 Read ahead for tried and true tips from experts on how to get organized.

 Other foods you might want to consider tossing include juice (which is loaded with sugar and lacks fiber) and commercially prepared salad dressings (which are packed with chemicals and preservatives), says Kimberly Snyder, nutritionist and New York Times best-selling author of the “Beauty Detox” book series and “Radical Beauty.”
 “Everything you see in your space should be supportive of your goals and reflective of how you want to live,” she says.
 “If it [is] not…just throw it away.”

 See some fridge organizing inspo to help motivate you.